TOP FREEWARE HOME PAGE

 1. WATCH WHAT YOU DOWNLOAD

-Many freeware programs, and P2P programs like Grokster, Imesh, Kazaa and others are amongst the most notorious, come with an enormous amount of bundled spyware that will eat system resources, slow down your system, clash with other installed software, or just plain crash your browser or even Windows itself
+Many freeware programs, and P2P programs like Grokster, Imesh, Kazaa and others are amongst the most notorious, come with an enormous amount of bundled spyware that will eat system resources, slow down your system, clash with other installed software, or just plain crash your browser or even Windows itself.

 2. SECURITY UPDATES

-Go to IE > Tools > Windows Update > Product Updates, and install ALL Security Updates listed.
+Go to IE > > Windows Update > Product Updates, and install ALL Security Updates listed.
 It's important to always keep current with the latest security fixes from Microsoft.
 Install those patches for Internet Explorer, and make sure your installation of Java VM is up-to-date.
 There are some well known security bugs with Microsoft Java VM which are exploited regularly by browser hijackers

 3. INTERNET OPTIONS